Asininite/ObsidianVault/Obsidian Vault/! DSA/2 Hashing/Longest Consecutive Sequence in an Array.md

 Explanation: The longest sequence of consecutive elements in the array is [0, 1, 2, 3, 4, 5, 6, 7, 8], which has a length of 9.

+### Approach
+1. First we initialize a hashset or unordered_set and store all the array elements in it
+2. we optimize for the search by discarding anything that is **not** the start of a sequence aka in 2 1 3 4, 2 cannot start a sequence since 2 - 1 == 1 exists and 4 cannot since 4 - 1 == 3 exists
+	   so we search in the set until we find one that **can start** a sequence
+3. when we find one, we initialize a count variable to keep track of the next consecutive element, if we find them in the set
+4. ans is the max of the count and the previous ans which we stored

 ```cpp
 class Solution {
 public: